ptwiddle/MAS439-Commutative-Algebra/policies.md

 I recommend latexing your assignments, but this is not required.
 A previous incarnation of the course had the following [handout](../mas439problemguidelines.pdf), which has some useful discussion of writing proofs.
 We will take time to have discussions about writing proofs as the course continues.

-Proofs are perfect platonic objects living in a vacuum, they are social constructs that are a form of *communication*.
+Proofs are not perfect platonic objects living in a vacuum, they are social constructs that are a form of *communication*.
 As such, neatness and style are important and will be evaluated.